 This was a single platform station with a large goods yard.
 The yard was located to the east of the passenger station and extended to the quaysides of the inner harbour.

 The station was the terminus of the line from Elgin East, five miles south, and being the oldest station in the area was worthy of preservation.
-Unfortunately the station building was demolished as it had become disused before the line closed.
+Unfortunately the H-plan station building was demolished around 1988 as it had become disused before the line closed.
+Alongside this, to its immediate south, was the Steamboat and Railway Hotel, formerly the company offices of the Morayshire Railway company (demolished at the same time as the station building).
 The platform remains.

 The approach from the south parallels the older Spynie Canal for some distance.
 The canal is largely a drain, built around 1811, for the low lying flat land and Loch Spynie.